noemielefrancq/paper-index-fitness-dynamics-trees/README.md

 2. In `2_Functions`, the codes that are behind the analysis:
     - fitness index dynamics
     - lineages detection
-    - lineage fitness estimation
+    - lineage fitness estimation (will be updated soon)
-    - lineage-defining mutations
+    - lineage-defining mutations (will be updated soon)
-3. In `3_Analysis_per_pathogen`, the analysis for each pathogen
+3. In `3_Analysis_per_pathogen`, the analysis for each pathogen (will be updated soon)

 *Below is a brief example of what can be archived on SARS-CoV-2, using the codes in the folder `2_Codes`.*